Franisz/zUtilities/README.md

 - Insert all items into inventory with `zutilities giveallitems` command.

 - Check currently used plugin version through in game console with `zutilities version` command.

+- Reminds the player to save the game after playing without saving the game for too long
+  - This feature can be disabled in `gothic.ini` with `ReminderEnabled` option.
+  - By default, it reminds the player after 15 minutes since the last save game.
+It can be changed in `gothic.ini` with `ReminderAfterMin` option.

 ### Options